ThermoTN/QSpinTN.ml/Example/README.md

 # Examples #
 Here we provide some examples to demonstrate **QSpinTN.ml**.

-For beginners, please read in the following order.
+For beginners, please study the examples in the following order.

 ## Examples of 1D spin chain ##
+**Basic function of QSpinLib**
 * Example_QSpinLib_SpinChain_1_ED
 * Example_QSpinLib_SpinChain_2_tanTRG
 * Example_QSpinLib_SpinChain_3_DMRG